How much protein do you need to eat to gain muscle, lose fat and be healthy?

 - How Much Protein Per Day – Conclusion

-Because our body does not know how to make them, when it absolutely needs them.
-The 8 essential amino acids from this macronutrient are, among other things, the building blocks of your muscles.
+Because the human body does not know how to make them, although it absolutely needs them.
+The 8 or 9 essential amino acids from this macronutrient are, among other things, the building blocks of your muscles.
 They are also necessary for many vital functions.

 And if you also want to lose fat, build muscle or simply improve your appearance and your physical abilities, then proteins become crucial.